Performance Budgets with Lighthouse CI: Assertions & budget.json

 Page weight has grown 356% in a decade (484KB → 2.2MB average).
 The 2024 Web Almanac reports median page weight at 2,675 KB (+8% YoY) with median JavaScript at 558 KB on mobile.

 Alex Russell's research suggests a 365 KB JavaScript budget for sub-3-second loads on typical mobile devices — yet the 75th percentile exceeds 650 KB.
+Before setting budgets, measure your current baseline with the Page Size Checker.

 Two Approaches to Budgets